Positive Quote for Today

 Several weeks went by without any further such incidents.
 But at one time when the lion went to the river to drink water, it had a panic attack when it saw something in the water that resembled the beast that had preyed on a lamb.

 The sheep hotfooted it back to the farmhouse.
 But the lion stood in confusion because it was now seeing two beasts: the real one and the one in the water which was its own reflection.
-It thought it was going to be killed.
+It thought it was about to be killed.

 RECOMMENDATION: If you've enjoyed the above story on becoming as bold as a lion, you might also enjoy another one on "Developing Hope & Optimism" which I wrote a few years ago.
-Just click on that link in blue to dive straight into the story.
+Just click that link in blue to dive straight into the story.

 ---------------------------------------------------------------------